TraceLA/TraceLABackend/README.md

 Parameters:
 * allowSharing: required
   * If set to 1, location data is available for others to view
-  * If set to 0, location data is kept private
+  * If set to 0, location data is kept private, only available to users with admin privilege

 # Coordinates